Tours

 1. Where To Go in Morocco:

 Choosing which Jewish Heritage Tour to take in Morocco can be daunting.
-For this reason we recomend you decide first on the timeframe you have to travel for your Morocco holiday.
-Morocco is spread out and while the majority of Jewish Heritage sites are located in the Imperial Cities of Fes, Meknes and Mararkech there are magnficent Jewish historic sites worth seeing in Essaouira, Ourigane and Azan.
+For this reason we recommend you decide first on the timeframe you have to travel for your Morocco holiday.
+Morocco is spread out and while the majority of Jewish Heritage sites are located in the Imperial Cities of Fes, Meknes and Marrakech there are magnificent Jewish historic sites worth seeing in Essaouira, Ourigane and Azan.

 3. How to Travel with the Experts: